smart-data-models/dataModel.WaterQuality/WaterQualityObserved/doc/spec.md

         type: Property
     refPointOfInterest:
       anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Property.
+Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Property.
+Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'A reference to a point of interest associated to this observation.'
+      description: Relationship.
+A reference to a point of interest associated to this observation.
       x-ngsi:
         type: Relationship
     salinity:
-      description: 'Amount of salts dissolved in water.'
+      description: Property.
+Amount of salts dissolved in water.
       minimum: 0
       type: number
       x-ngsi:
         type: Property
     seeAlso:
-      description: 'list of uri pointing to additional resources about the item'
+      description: list of uri pointing to additional resources about the item
       oneOf:
         - items:
             format: uri